-This report presents an unreliability evaluation of the high-pressure safety injection system (HPSI) at 69 U.S. commercial nuclear reactors.
-Demand, run hours, and failure data from calendar years 1998-2020 for selected components were obtained from the Institute of Nuclear Power Operations (INPO) Industry Reporting and Information System (IRIS), formerly the INPO Consolidated Events Database (ICES).
+This report presents an unreliability evaluation of the high-pressure safety injection system (HPSI) at 62 U.S. commercial operating nuclear reactors.
+New Standardized Plant Analysis Risk (SPAR) models with the most recent SPAR parameter update results were used in this report.
+Demand, run hours, and failure data from calendar years 1998-2022 for selected components were obtained from the Institute of Nuclear Power Operations Industry Reporting and Information System.
 The unreliability results are trended for the most recent 10-year period while yearly estimates for system unreliability are provided for the entire active period.
-No statistically significant increasing or decreasing trends were identified in the HPSI results.
+Highly statistically significant increasing trends were identified in both the HPSI system start-only unreliability and 8-hour mission unreliability.